 A Goofy Movie has one between Goof Troop fans and non-Troop fans, and one between people who like An Extremely Goofy Movie and those who don't.
 The first two groups tend to go hand-in-hand, as do the second groups.
 The biggest consensus is that An Extremely Goofy Movie is not a very good stand-alone sequel, but is a great culminating film of the series.

-Superman Returns itself lead to a broken base with some fans feeling it captured the feel of the Christopher Reeve movies, while others felt that it ignored the comics and/or upset about how he left for five years for a stupid reason—that some fans use fanon to justify—only to come out and learn that he'd left a bun in Lois' oven.
+Superman Returns led to fan arguments, with some saying it captured the feel of the Christopher Reeve movies, and others feeling that it ignored the comics and/or upset about how he left for five years for a stupid reason—that some fans use fanon to justify—only to come back and learn that he'd left a bun in Lois' oven.

-To some comic fans, Superman killing Zod is one.
+Was Clark justified in killing Zod?
 Or, for other comic fans, the fact that someone involved in this film thought Superman should kill.
-Although, notably, he also kills Zod in the comics, and in the theatrical version of Superman II.
+Notably, he also kills Zod in the comics, and in the theatrical version of Superman II.
 Like in the comics and unlikeSuperman II he shows remorse.
 The degree of remorse and reasons for it are also disputed, though Snyder has hinted that it may have implications in films to come, as it did in the comics.

 Lois knowing Clark's secret even before he becomes Superman, removing the traditional Two-Person Love Triangle.
-Though this happens before in the last season of Smallville.
+Though this happened before in the last season of Smallville.

 Ben Affleck chosen as the new Batman for the sequel: there are those who are doubtful about him most especially the fans who still prefer Christian Bale to reprise the role and those who believe that he can pull off it as Batman.